Legazpi Airport: Upgrades

 In 2015, the passenger terminal building was refurbished and expanded under a ₱40 million refurbishment program funded by the Civil Aviation Authority of the Philippines.

 Although operating as sunrise-sunset (SR-SS) due to lack of an instrument landing system (ILS), the airport can handle night landings and take-off but only on prior notice.
 The fact that the airfield does not have an ILS system leads to flights being delayed and/or cancelled because the airfield cannot operate in inclement weather without an ILS system.
 Evening flights began in 2016 after upgrades to the airport facilities, with Cebu Pacific being the first airline to operate night flights.

 Closure

 As early as 1996, plans were laid to construct an international airport in the neighboring municipality of Daraga, which would replace Legazpi Airport.
 Construction of the larger Bicol International Airport was slated to open by 2014 but was repeatedly delayed.

 The airport had its last flight on October 7, 2021, and closed on the same day.
 After the closure, the airport site is planned to be converted into a business district.

+Contemporary history

+The former airport has hosted various events and, in 2025, became the concert venue for Bini during the Ibalong Festival.

 Structure

 Runway

 The airport had a single runway which was 2,280 m long and 36 m wide.
 The runway was longer than those of the now-defunct Bacolod City Domestic Airport (1,958 x 30 meters) and Mandurriao Airport in Iloilo City (2,100 x 43 m).
-It runs in a direction of 06°/24°.
+It runs in a direction of 06/24.